Friday, August 8, 2008

 Walking around the village of Ede, everyone has tidy landscaping with plants and shrubs.
 Every house is unique even if its subtle changes, no two houses are the same.

-Walking around the village of Ede, I notice how everyone has tidy landscaping with plants and shrubs.
-Every house is unique with subtle changes,
+As I walk around the village of Ede, I notice that everyone has well-maintained landscaping with plants and shrubs.
+Each house is unique, with subtle variations; no two houses are exactly alike.
+This diversity adds character and charm to the village.

 No matter how small the lots are, everyone customizes their landscaping and keep bushes and trees pruned to perfection.